channel-io/bezier-react/.changeset/hot-bobcats-develop.md

 "@channel.io/bezier-react": major
 ---

-changes in `Emoji` components as following

-- it does not support `as` and `interpolation` props any more.
+No longer support `interpolation` property.
+Replace any usage of `interpolation` property with appropriate `style` or `className` implementations.